dev-academy-programme/orientation---Archived/pairing/README.md

 ## Remote pairing

 Pairing remotely is more difficult than pairing in person.
 You can't see a person's body language or face.
 To be successful, **remote pairing requires discipline in adhering to pairing roles and excessive communication.**

 While pairing in Phase 0, **you cannot communicate too much**.
 For realz.

 ## Respectful Communication

-I hope it goes without saying (but I will say it anyway) that pairing or any other communication during EDA should not involve inappropriate topics.
+We hope it goes without saying (but we'll say it anyway) that pairing or any other communication during EDA should not involve inappropriate topics.
 EDA is a respectful place filled with people of diverse backgrounds.
 In particular, comments of a sexual nature or related to sex, gender, sexual orientation, race, disability, and class should never be made and will not be tolerated.
-Please email your instructor if you feel another student violated this policy.
+Please contact your facilitator if you feel another student violated this policy.